solo244/website_kvd/README.md

 - To only run the Pug files: `gulp pug`
 - To only run the image files: `gulp images`
 - To only run the font files: `gulp fonts`
+- To only run the favicon files: `gulp favicon`

 ## Organisation
 - **Dev:** Add any and all `development` content here. `Pug` for html templates